veeenu/darksoulsiii-practice-tool/README.md

   provided the research base for many of the pointers used in the tool.
 - NamelessHoodie[2] and Amir's work on [HoodieScript](https://github.com/NamelessHoodie/HoodieScript)
   for insights about the game's inner workings.
+- The Soulsmodding community for the [Param definitions](https://github.com/soulsmods/Paramdex).

 ## Development